 In my opinion, the best age to potty train your child is 2.5 to 3 years.
 Using potty independently is a skill that toddlers learn when they are ready.
 Training your toddler early means, it may take her longer to learn.

 If you want to train your toddler in 2 to 3 days, these tips could help you achieve your goal.
 Potty training requires a lot of effort as a family.
 You have to be one-on-one with one child and the rest of the things are on the back burner.

 Well, you cannot spend days after days on futile potty training with no strategy and timeline.

 This step-by-step guide will help you understand how you can get the results in less than three days of potty training your toddler.

 I would encourage you to ditch diapers depending on your child’s age.
 At 33 months of age, I totally abandoned diapers for my daughter because I knew she is smart, and she would have an idea that a diaper is still an option.

-Well, for my son, I did not ditch diapers during the night for a week while I was training him, but I would remove it first thing in the morning.
+Well, for my son, I did not ditch diapers during the night for a week while I was training him, but I would remove them first thing in the morning.

 However, for my daughter, no diapers or pull-ups.
-Only dozen of underwear for effective training.
+Only a dozen of underwear for effective training.